Saharsh000/Pythagorean_Triple_Generator/README.md

 for triple in pythagorean_triples[:10]:
     print(triple)
 ```

+# Thank You 😄
-- Thank you for viewing my code. 😄
+- Well, thank you for reading.
+- As always, if you have any issues with the program, you can contact me on discord(metagross2010ss) or email me.
-- If this helps, please star my repository! ⭐
+- If you have liked this, please star the repo!! ⭐
-- Have a nice day!!! 👋
+- Have a nice day :D !!!! 👋